 We recommend the ATI Radeon X1950 GT for gaming with highest details at resolutions up to, and including, 1024x768.

-Being a single-slot card, its power draw is rated at 57 W maximum.
+Being a single-slot card, the ATI Radeon X1950 GT draws power from 1x 6-pin power connectors, with power draw rated at 57 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 Radeon X1950 GT is connected to the rest of the system using a PCIe 1.0 x16 interface.
 Its price at launch was 140 US Dollars.

 ||Jan 29th, 2007

 Retail boards based on this design